 The Pool is an equalisation mechanism whereby claims and costs are distributed between members in proportion to their share of the Pool, which corresponds to their share of the market for fire insurance in Norway.

-Companies intending to write fire insurance in Norway must immediately contact the Pool to arrange membership.
+Companies intending to write fire insurance in Norway must immediately contact the Pool to arrange membership in the NNPP.